 On March 30, 2001, the Executive Committee of the Board of Directors of the Company adopted, subject to stockholder approval, the 2001 Henry Schein, Inc. Section 162(m) Cash Bonus Plan (the "Bonus Plan") which will provide for annual incentive payments to certain key executives of the Company.
 The purpose of the Bonus Plan is to provide annual incentives to certain key executive in a manner designed to reinforce the Company's performance goals; to strengthen the Company's "pay for performance" ethic by linking a significant portion of participants' compensation to the achievement of such goals; and to continue to attract, motivate and retain high performing executives on a competitive basis, while seeking to preserve for the benefit of the Company the associated federal income tax deduction.
 There will be presented at the Annual Meeting a proposal to approve the Bonus Plan, which will have effect commencing with bonuses payable in respect of the Company's 2001 fiscal year and thereafter.
-The following description of the Bonus Plan, which is attached as Appendix B to this Proxy Statement.
+The following description of the Bonus Plan is qualified in its entirety by reference to the full text of Bonus Plan, which is attached as Appendix B to this Proxy Statement.